FZJ-JSC/tutorial-multi-gpu/10-H_CUDA_Graphs_and_Device-initiated_Communication_with_NVSHMEM/solutions/Device-initiated_Communication_with_NVSHMEM/Instructions.md

 #### Note

-The Slurm installation on JEDI sets `CUDA_VISIBLE_DEVICES` automatically so that each spawned process only sees the GPU it should use (see [Hardware Configuration](https://apps.fz-juelich.de/jsc/hps/jedi/configuration.html#hardware-configuration) in the JEDI user documentation).
+The Slurm installation on JSC systems sets `CUDA_VISIBLE_DEVICES` automatically so that each spawned process only sees the GPU it should use (see [Hardware Configuration JUWELS](https://apps.fz-juelich.de/jsc/hps/juwels/configuration.html) or [Hardware Configuration JUPITER](https://apps.fz-juelich.de/jsc/hps/jupiter/configuration.html) in the user documentation).
 This is not supported for NVSHMEM.
 The automatic setting of `CUDA_VISIBLE_DEVICES` can be disabled by setting `CUDA_VISIBLE_DEVICES=0,1,2,3` in the shell that executes srun.
 With `CUDA_VISIBLE_DEVICES` set all spawned processes can see all GPUs listed.
 This is automatically done for the `sanitize`, `run` and `profile` make targets.

 ### Advanced Task: Use `nvshmemx_float_put_nbi_block`